 - Peppermint oil

-You might be wondering, will moth balls keep rats away?
-Yes, because they include something called naphthalene, a smelly chemical.
+Mothballs help to keep rats away because they include something called naphthalene, a smelly chemical.

 Realistically, there are many smells that keep rats away.
 But, opt for something natural and non-toxic, as it’ll smell better and stop you from poisoning your pets.